colorfulfool/server-generated-popups/README.md

 ### Any framework

 Download this repo.
 Grab `popup.js` and `popup.css` from the `assets` directory and put them wherever you put JS and CSS in your framework.
+Follow examples in the following section, they are written to apply to any web framework.

 ## Usage